Skilled nursing facilities ’singularly unable to deal with COVID’

 “It’s that group that is getting really sick,” she said.

-A New York Times analysis earlier this month found that about 10% of the nation’s COVID-19 cases affected residents of long-term care facilities.
-Their deaths accounted for more than 42% of all U.S. coronavirus fatalities, the Times’ study concluded.
+A New York Times analysis earlier this month found that about 10 percent of the nation’s COVID-19 cases affected residents of long-term care facilities.
+Their deaths accounted for more than 42 percent of all U.S. coronavirus fatalities, the Times’ study concluded.

 As a subset, residents of skilled nursing facilities — medically licensed sites where clients require close-contact care that goes beyond the kind of help with bathing and dressing that might be afforded someone in an assisted living home — are even more susceptible because of underlying conditions and physical frailties that make them particularly fragile.